-So what should you do if you are asked at attend an IME?
-First off, if you don’t have a lawyer, you should call Pearson Koutcher Law so that one of our lawyers can represent you in your workers’ comp. claim.
-We will tell you initially that the insurance company is required to provide you with transportation to and from the IME at no cost to you.
+The insurance company is required to provide you with transportation to and from the IME at no cost to you.
 A driver will come to your home and pick you up, drive you to the exam, wait for you, and drive you home.
 You have the option of going to the exam yourself if you’re more comfortable doing that.

-We will also stress to you that when you attend the IME, keep track of how long the doctor spends with you because these doctors often conduct very short evaluations, spending 10 minutes or less taking a history (asking questions about how the injury occurred and the treatment that has been received) and performing the exam.
+IME doctors often conduct very short evaluations, spending 10 minutes or less taking a history (asking questions about how the injury occurred and the treatment that has been received) and performing the exam.
 If the doctor does in fact conduct a short evaluation of you, and then writes in his report that you fully recovered, your lawyer can question the doctor on the length of the evaluation and make the argument to the Judge: How could the doctor conclude that you completely recovered from your injury based on such a short exam?

 Make sure that you tell the doctor about any injuries you had before you suffered your work injury.
 Here is an example to show why this is important.
 Let’s say that a year before you injured yourself at work, you hurt your back when you were rear-ended in a car accident driving to the grocery store.
 After the accident, you went to the hospital, missed a few days of work, and underwent some physical therapy – and then your back was fine.
 And then, nine months later, you injured your back again while lifting a heavy box at work.
 If the IME doctor asks you about previous back injuries, you should tell him about the car accident – you injured your back, it wasn’t too serious, and within three months you had recovered.
 But if you don’t mention the accident because you’re afraid it might hurt your workers’ comp. case, the IME doctor will try to use that against you and write in his report that you were not completely candid when giving a past medical history.
 So our best advice is to answer all questions that you are asked by the doctor completely and forthrightly and you will help yourself.

-Another thing to keep in mind is these doctors are known for writing in their reports that patients exaggerated their complaints based on the examination that they performed.
+Also, always be honest with the doctor.
+These doctors are known for writing in their reports that patients exaggerated their complaints based on the examination that they performed.
 There are maneuvers called “Waddell tests” in which the doctor will try to determine if you are exaggerating.
 For example, the doctor may tap lightly on your head and ask you if that hurts.
 Even if you have a significant back injury, a tap on the head should not provoke an increase in your pain.
 If you cry out in pain when your doctor does this test, he will write that this is an indication of exaggeration or malingering.
 Our advice is to tell it like it is – if the maneuver hurts, tell the doctor that it does; if it does not hurt, tell the doctor it does not hurt.